-If you are dreaming of a perfect physique, Matrix Mega Mass 4600, Chocolate 2.2 lb is the ultimate supplement to make your dream come true.
+If you are dreaming of a perfect physique, Matrix Mega Mass 4600 is the ultimate supplement to make your dream come true.
 It is much loved by fitness enthusiasts who exercise on a regular basis.
-This supplement ensures to give your body the protein and other essential nutrients it needs.
-In addition to this, its rich source of carbohydrates, amino acids helps to develop lean muscle volume.
-Matrix Mega Mass 4600, Chocolate 2.2 lb, when included as your dietary supplement along with regular workouts promises desired results.
+This supplement ensures that your body gets the protein and other essential nutrients it needs.
+In addition to this, it is a rich source of carbohydrates and amino acids that help develop lean muscle.
+Matrix Mega Mass 4600, when consumed as your dietary supplement along with regular workouts, promises desired results.
 It can be used before or after your exercise sessions.

-Matrix Mega Mass 4600, Chocolate 2.2 lb, is integrated with a combo of simple carbohydrates and glucose polymers enhance your workout sessions to gain muscles with increased volume.
-Due to a rich source of creatine, glutamine and taurine, it promotes muscle growth and speedy recovery for any muscle injury caused while exercising.
+Matrix Mega Mass 4600 is integrated with a combo of simple carbohydrates and glucose polymers that enhance your workout sessions to increase muscles in volume.
+Being a rich source of creatine, glutamine and taurine, this supplement promotes muscle growth and speedy recovery for any muscle injury caused while exercising.
 It supplies the essential nutrition desired with a high-quality taste to deliver a great athletic performance.
-This chocolate flavoured supplement is highly recommended as a must-have supplement for both athletes and non-athletes.
-Just, get this product which meets your body-building demands and obtain an improved muscle tone.
+It is highly recommended as a must-have supplement for both athletes and non-athletes.
+So get this product to meet your bodybuilding demands and improve your muscle tone.

 Calculate the RMR.
 The resting metabolic rate is the amount of calories per day that the body requires to maintain its existing weight.
 Here's how to figure it out with the Mifflin - St. Jeor formula.

 Convert the weight from pounds to kilograms by dividing the weight in pounds by 2.2.
 The result is the weight in kilograms.